 Salvia divinorum, or Diviner’s sage, is native to Mexico and Central America.
 Its leaves contain the compound salvinorin A—the most powerful naturally occurring hallucinogenic agent known.
 Nicknames include “Sally-D” and “Magic Mint.”
 Learn more from DEA’s information sheet.
-Salvia divinorum isn’t currently a controlled substance, but it is on the OPSS list of DoD-prohibited substances.
+Salvia divinorum isn’t currently a controlled substance, but it is on the DoD Prohibited Dietary Supplement Ingredients list.
 Although it’s difficult to detect through routine testing, DoD labs have reported some positive test results when specific testing has been requested.

 Salvia hispanica, or chia, is a flowering herb native to Mexico and Central America.
 It’s grown commercially for its seeds, which are high in omega-3 fatty acids.
 For more information about chia seeds, please read “What are chia seeds” from the Academy of Nutrition and Dietetics.
 Chia seeds are on the Food and Drug Administration’s “generally recognized as safe” (GRAS) list and will not result in a positive drug test.

-Salvia miltiorrhiza, or danshen, is native to China and Japan; the root is used in traditional herbal medicine.
-Currently, there isn’t enough reliable evidence about its health effects, but research is ongoing for its use with cardiovascular conditions, bronchitis, liver function, and more.
+Salvia miltiorrhiza, red sage, or danshen, is native to China and Japan.
+The root is used in traditional herbal medicine.
+Currently, there isn’t enough reliable evidence about its health effects, but research is ongoing for its use with cardiovascular conditions, diabetes, bronchitis, liver function, and more.
 Danshen by itself will not produce a positive drug test result.